Baskar-L/Recipe-App/README.md

 # Recipe App 🍲

-A **MERN stack recipe application** to create, view, and manage recipes with ingredients, instructions, and images.
+A **MERN stack recipe simple application** to create, view, and manage recipes with ingredients, instructions, and images.

 ---